What is Admiralty Law: Course Duration, Admission 2025, Colleges, Salary & Scope

 Pragati SinghSenior Executive - Content

-Admiralty law is also known as maritime law and It is a branch of law that deals with matters concerning the sea and vessels.
-It governs the trade and commerce on water and the navigation of ships and carriages on water bodies of a sovereign.
+Admiralty law is also known as maritime law and It is a branch of law that revolves around matters related to the sea and vessels.
+It focuses on the trade and commerce on water and the navigation of ships and carriages on water bodies of a sovereign.
+It is basically a subject that is studied at the PG level and offered as a two-year course

-Admiralty Law Course Details: Highlights
+Admiralty Law Course Details

-Admiralty law is a specialisation of law itself with other descriptions, below mentioned table will give you a quick review of the course:
+Admiralty law is a specialisation of law itself with other descriptions, below mentioned table will give you a quick review of the course -

 Particulars